decentralized-identity/didcomm.org/site/content/book/v2/libstools.md

 # Choosing libraries and tools

-We start this DIDComm Hello World guide with the set of libraries and tools available to DIDComm developers.
+We start this DIDComm Hello World guide with a set of libraries and tools available to DIDComm developers.

 ## Reference Implemenations